prismamedia/ts-async-event-emitter/README.md

 // Unregister the first listener offFirstPre();

-// Only the second listener remains, and the "any" ones await ee.emit(Event.Pre, { at: 10000 });
+// Only the second listener remains await ee.emit(Event.Pre, { at: 10000 });
 // -> { any: 10000 }
 // -> { second: 20000 }